ejp-rd-vp/Orphanet-GenesDisease-Mapper-API/README.md

 # Orphanet-GenesDisease-Mapper-API
-This API focuses on Diseases and  Genes related to them, Orphanet proposes a link between genes and diseases related to them ant this API implements that.
+This API focuses on Diseases and  Genes related to them, Orphanet proposes a link between genes and diseases related to them and this API implements that.

 ## Gene to disease(s)
 The service allows query based on HGNC codes or gene symbol